Estimated reading time: 5 minutes

 Most churches spend time setting the stage for a visitor.
 They park friendly greeters at the door, welcome them when the service begins, and often offer them a Visitor Packet.

-This Visitor Packet is used to share information about the church, its beliefs and offers a carrot to get them to come back for a second time.
+This Visitor Packet is used to share information about the church, and its beliefs and offers a carrot to get them to come back for a second time.

 If done well, visitor packets can be instrumental in encouraging people to visit enough times to decide whether the church is the right fit for their family.

 7 Things to Include In a Church Visitor Packet

 1. A Simple Thank You

 Get some nice note cards and write a simple thank you note.
 Thank them for choosing your church to visit and allowing you to serve them.

 Speak from your heart, keep it simple, use a nice pen, and hand sign every note.

 The Lead or Senior Pastor is typically the best person to do this, but you can also keep the note generic and sign your church name.